immcantation/shazam/docs/topics/plotBaselineSummary.md

 style
 :   type of plot to draw.
 One of:

-+  `"mean"`:     plots the mean and confidence interval for the selection scores of each value in
++  `"summary"`:  plots the mean and confidence interval for the selection scores of each value in
 `idColumn`.
 Faceting and coloring are determine by values in `groupColumn`